-The most popular destination was Kansas, in part because of its role as an early stronghold of the movement to abolish slavery.
+The most popular destination was Kansas, in part

+because of its role as an early stronghold of the

+movement to abolish slavery.
 One settlement in that state was Nicodemus, a town in northwestern Kansas that drew more than 300 settlers to make the long journey from Kentucky in 1877.
-4 Real estate agents
+4 Real estate agents starkly with the forested hills where she grew up-

 5 mentioned Nicodemus in brochures and newspapers, but the reality that exodusters confronted on arrival was less appealing.
-For one early settler of Nicodemus, Willianna Hickman, the flat, empty landscape contrasted starkly with the forested hills where she grew up-
+For one early settler of Nicodemus, her new home.

+Willianna Hickman, the flat, empty landscape contrasted